CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

 In this task, you will access the Fortinet dashboard by using the FortiGate FQDN.

-## Task 1: Accessing the Fortinet Dashboard
+## Task 1: Accessing the FortiGate Dashboard

  1. Open a new tab in the browser and copy-paste the FortiGateFQDN <inject key="FortiGateFQDN"></inject>